uetchy/uechi.io/source/me.md

 # README

 > I'm **Yasuaki Uechi**, a graduate student studying about recurrent neural networks.
-I was born in Okinawa, Japan in 1994 and have been living in Kanagawa.
+I was born in Okinawa, Japan and have been living in Kanagawa.

 # Contact

 Reach me at `y@uechi.io` (recommended) or [@uechz](https://twitter.com/uechz) on Twitter.
-Beware that I'm not a person of quick reply so if you are in urgent need of a lightning response better bomb my inbox with reminders so I can prioritize your email than any other emails.
+Beware that I'm not a person of quick reply so if you are in urgent need of a lightning response, better bomb my inbox with reminders so I can prioritize your email and reply real quick.

 ## GPG Key